thetatoken/theta-edge-store-demos/docs/SETUP.md

 # EdgeStore Setup

- This guide provides the instructions to setup the environment for Theta EdgeStore and the steps to launch private EdgeStore networkds.
+This guide provides the instructions to setup Theta EdgeStore and the steps to launch private EdgeStore networks.
 Note that the binaries we currently provide is just an Alpha preview version with **NO** guarantees.
 We expect frequent future updates, some of which might **NOT** be backward compatible.
 Hence, it should **NOT** be used in a production environment.
 However, we encougage developers to play with it and provide feedback.

 ### Dowload the EdgeStore demos